fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

     - Create another folder and a new file called myfavoritefile.txt
         - scp this file back down to your computer
     - Review vi and how to do insert mode, write, quit - note that there are many other things, but that we aren't using them
-- Re-write translate.py to use a function!
-    -  copy this up to Wynton

 ### Sept 19 - 9AM - SW